lawalsegun2025/100_days_of_Code_Python_Bootcamp/README.md

 ---
 ## Day_5 Password_Generator

  This project is entails building a password generator.
 This password generator will generate strong passwords with lettersd and symbols and numbers.
-You will be asked how many letters would you like for your password? oOw many symbols would you like in your password?
+You will be asked how many letters would you like for your password?
+How many symbols would you like in your password?
 And finally, how many numbers will you like in your password?
 Then Hit enter, and the password it has generated will be displayed.

 ---
 ## Day_7 Hangman Project